More about S3 Storage

 For anyone using Amazon Web Services, the Amazon S3 service should be familiar.
 After all, it was the first commercial service available in AWS.
 This pioneering service has changed the way we use storage by providing near unlimited cloud storage at a low cost.
+But are you sure you’re getting the best S3 storage performance?

 Even though Amazon S3 is a fully managed service that does not require much operational effort, there can be unexpected performance issues depending on your usage pattern and architecture.
 The typical issues often result from a poor design pattern.